AndreiE-git/air_quality_monitoring_system_pub/README.md

 <!-- ______________________________________________________________________________________________________________________________________________________ ABOUT THE PROJECT -->
 # :page_facing_up: About the project

-The device must monitor the following parameters:
+The following parameters must be monitored:
 1. temperature
 2. humidity
 3. air pressure
-4. CO2 quantity
+4. CO2 concentration
 5. PM particles density
 6. TVOC
 7. luminosity
-8. acceleration and gyro
+8. acceleration
+9. angular acceleration

-A customized device was developed to achieve the previously mentioned objectives.
+A customized device was developed to integrate multiple sensors for tracking these parameters.

+The device is split into two PCBs, based on their functionality.
+The sensor board contains the sensors that need direct contact with the air, and the main board accommodates the rest of the components.
+This design protects the components on the main board from external environmental factors.

+The microcontroller periodically reads the sensor data and sends it to a server via WiFi using the MQTT protocol, where the data is stored.
+The user can interact with the archived data using a website created using Node-RED.
+From there, users can view the data and execute various queries to extract data sets for further processing, such as applying different filters on them.

-The acronyms used during the device presentation can be found in the [Glossary](#mag_right-glossary) section.
+The acronyms used during the device presentation can be found in the [Glossary](#mag_right-glossary) section, and the resources in the [Resources](#mag_right-resources) section.

 <!-- ------------------------------------------------------------------------------------------------------------------------------------------------------ PROGRAMS USED -->
 ## Programs used